MAGRATHEA: an open-source spherical symmetric planet interior structure code: Interior Structure Solver

 We model our planets with distinct differentiated layers with defined mass fractions.
 However, within each layer the phase may change due to the large pressure and temperature ranges.
 When integrating within a layer, the code first checks the pressure and temperature to determine the appropriate region of the phase diagram.
 A built-in phase function outputs a link to the EOS of the material or phase in the region.
 The density $\rho$ or the volume of unit cell $V$ can then be solved from the EOS (Eq.~\ref{eq:eos}).

 A key feature of \magra\ is the user's ability to change the phase diagram in each layer and choose between EOSs for each phase.
 Fig.~\ref{fig:phasediagram} shows our default phase diagram and Sec.~\ref{sec:phase} further details their implementation.
+The atmosphere layer is not shown in the plots and has two ``phases'', isothermal for P$<$100 bar and adiabatic for P$>$100 bar.